 Despite our understandings of sound and tested ecological principles over vast time scales, interpretations of occurrences in the natural world during our modern human slice of geological time is fraught with uncertainty.
 Yet if we combine time depth from the fossil and archeological records with contemporary data of global reach, we can begin to dissect out the most relevant factors that threaten the future of all levels of biodiversity on this planet.
 It is our contention that the size of the human population and the scale of the human endeavor led to a dramatic rise in extinctions over the past 10,000 years.
-Continued exponential growth in the human population and ecological contingencies, is rapidly leading to a global mass extinction.
+Continued exponential growth in the human population and our resultant environmental dominance, due to cultural development and ecological contingencies, is rapidly leading to a global mass extinction.